-I live in Salem, Mass - a coastal New England port town with a burgeoning food scene and weekly public events (it's more than its witch history).
-Although this town is a lot of fun to visit in the fall, I recommend it year-round.
+I live in Salem, Mass - a coastal New England port town with a burgeoning food scene and weekly public events (these days it's more than its witch history).
+Although this town is a lot of fun to visit in the fall, it's quite a busy place year-round.

 CLIENTS & PUBLICATIONS

 Aircraft Owners and Pilots Assoc.
 Magazine • Alpine Restaurant Group • American Lung Association • Applied Form & Space Architects • Boston Magazine • Boston Home • Boston Urban Partners • Edible Boston • Infinium Wall Systems • Lark Hotels • Marquit Fine Art & Design • MassGeneral Hospital • Merrimack College Magazine • North Shore Magazine & Northshore Home • Phase Zero Design • Proto, MassGeneral Hospital's Magazine • Red Thread Spaces • Spagnolo, Gisness, & Associates • Stantec, Inc. • Suffolk Construction • Taymil Partners • Workflow Interiors, Inc.